yuvalmGS/gigaspaces-wiki-jekyll/xap97net/detailed-basic-processing-unit-container.markdown

 The method which has one of the attributes \[ContainerInitialized\] or \[ContainerInitializing\] can have zero arguments or one argument which will be injected with the managing container
 {%endnote%}

-# Creating a Space Proxy Programatically
+# Creating a Space Proxy Programmatically

 In same cases, the `SpaceProxies` config element does not suffice in order to construct a space proxy.
 For instance if you want to start a space with an external data source, or some other custom properties.
 In these cases, the `CreateSpaceProxy` method should be used in one of the container initialization events.
 If this proxy is used by other components in the processing unit, it should be put in the `ContainerInitializing` event in order for it to be available for the other components when they are created, otherwise you can put it in the `ContainerInitialized` just as well.
 Here's a simple example of how to use the `CreateSpaceProxy`: